 The catchment primarily covers Dalston and the surrounding rural areas south of Carlisle.
 However, the school attracts students from a wider area depending on annual demand.

 Yes.
 The school operates a Sixth Form offering a range of A-level and vocational qualifications.
-Applications typically close in mid-February.
+Prospective applicants should check the school's current Sixth Form admissions timetable before applying.

 Applications for Year 7 entry are coordinated by Cumberland Council.
-Parents must apply through the local authority admissions portal, typically by 31 October for entry the following September.
+Parents must apply through the local authority admissions portal and should check the current Cumberland secondary-transfer timetable for the relevant deadline and offer date.

 This is a state-funded academy, so there are no tuition fees.